khannatanmai/rule-based-preprocessing-mt/README.md

 ### Target side rules
 - `[@1]` : Add the variable named 1 in the target side construction
 - `[@2|my:me|his:him]` : Add any number of mappings in the target side.
 If the string in the variable matches the left side of any of `:` separated strings, the right side will appear in the output.
 Can be used to hardcode morph changes, etc.
+- `[@1:die|kick:die|kicks:dies]` : The user can also define a default replacement of the token, in case none of the maps defined execute.
+If no default value is defined, and none of the maps execute, then the value in the variable is printed out.

 ### General